commercialhaskell/stack/Downloads.md

-Distribution packages are available for Ubuntu and Arch Linux.
+Distribution packages are available for [Ubuntu](#ubuntu) and [Arch Linux](#arch-linux).
+Binaries for other operating systems are available on [the releases page](https://github.com/fpco/stack/releases).
 For the future, we have plans to support more OSes.

 ## Ubuntu